phantie/personal-website-source-code/misc/public/static/articles/most_useful_functional_pattern_python/article.md

     print(f"moved {action.y=!r}")
 ```

-Or conditioning based on *choice* attribute (useful when environment does not support isinstance, for example Jinja/Django templates
+Or conditioning based on *choice* attribute
+> useful due to functional limitations, for example in Jinja/Django templates
-and when bringing class references is burdensome)
+> or when bringing class references is burdensome
 ```python
 if isinstance(action, Start):
     print(f"started")